 The first term to be carefully examined is a very common Hebrew word that has been often mistranslated, maybe in order to give more support to the tendentious interpretation: the Hebrew transliteration of the verse is N'SYI ROSH MESHEKH V'TUVAL, that means exactly "Prince RULER of Meshekh and Tuval".
 "Rosh" is not a proper name, but it means "ruler", "head", "chief", "principle"; this is the same word used for "Rosh HaShanah", "Head" of the Year, meaning "New Year", and other similar terms.
 Nevertheless, this word of such an easy and simple interpretation, has been often written as a name like Meshekh and Tuval, obviously intending to equal this term with Russia.
 The first problem is that there is absolutely no place on earth known by this name, Rosh.
 Of all the occurrences of Meshech and Tuval in both Scriptural and historical writings, they are never associated with a place called "Rosh" as the mistranslation would suggest.
-The equation Rosh=Russia is only presumptive, as there is not any real link between both words.
+The equation Rosh=Russia is only presumptive, as there is not any real link between the two words.
 The name "Russia" came into existence one and a half millennium after the Prophet Yehezqel wrote his prophecy, and has not root in any Hebrew term but in the name given to Scandinavian settlers, who founded the kingdom of "Ros" or "Rus".
 A further evidence is that the transcription of such term into Hebrew is ROS [Resh+Alef+Samek], not ROSH [Resh+Alef+Shin].

 It seems unusual that such an irrelevant king would be taken to symbolize a future chief of a great coalition of powerful nations.
 It is not unusual in the Scriptures, indeed.
-For example, in Bemidbar 24:20 it is said of Amalek "Reshit Goyim Amalek", that means, "Head of Nations is Amalek" -and here "Reshit", a term related to Rosh, head, is not taken as a proper name-.
+For example, in Bemidbar 24:20 it is said of Amalek "Reshit Goyim Amalek", that means, "Head of Nations is Amalek" –and here "Reshit", a term related to Rosh, head, is not taken as a proper name–.
 Obviously, Amalek was an insignificant people to be qualified as "head of nations", but the Scriptures apply such term in order to convey a precise teaching.
-The same happens in Yehezqel 28:1-19, where we find an exaltation of the king of Tyre (a wealthy city but certainly not an empire) in order to represent Satan, the king of all wicked forces of the universe.
+The same happens in Yehezqel 28:1-19, where we find an exaltation of the king of Tyre (a wealthy city but certainly not an empire) in order to represent the king of all wicked forces of the universe.